+Controller persistently produces a warbling sound and shows a red LED flashing.
+The head will also flash the error code.

+Pump not yet commissioned

+Incorrect wiring to pump, controller, or spray head

+Pump or spray head damaged in transit

-Controller Pump not yet The number of beeps (or trills) and flashes that the persistently commissioned controller sounds when in fault mode is intended as a diagnostic.
-Please count the beens: warbling sound Incorrect wiring to diagnostic.
-Trease count the beeps. and shows a red pump, controller, or One beep (Head jammed) - Remove the head from the LED flashing. sprayhead wall with the connections remaining.
-Ensuring no items are The head will Pump or spravhead jamming the head.
+The number of beeps (or trills) and flashes that the controller sounds when in fault mode is intended as a diagnostic.
+Please count the beeps:

+One beep (Head jammed) - Remove the head from the wall with the connections remaining.
+Ensuring no items are jamming the head.
 Turn off and on the system.
-If the error also flash the damaged in transit condition remains, follow the returns procedure (see page error code.
+If the error condition remains, follow the returns procedure (see page 111)

 Two beeps (Temperature Sensor Error) - Turn off the system.
 Gently clean the sensor with a clean cloth to ensure there is no dirt on the glass.
 Power on the system.
-If the error condition remains, follow the returns procedure (see page 105).
+If the error condition remains, follow the returns procedure (see page 111).

 Three beeps (Wiring fault (Controller & Pump)) - Turn off the system.
 Ensure the connections between the pump and the controller are the right sequence.
-Ensure the cable is disconnecting and making connections.
+Ensure the cable is not damaged.
+Important!
+Ensure the mains is off when disconnecting and making connections.
 Turn on the system.
 If the error condition remains, follow the four beep procedure.

-Four beens (Wiring fault (Pump & Heads)) - Turp off the system.
+Four beeps (Wiring fault (Pump & Heads)) - Turn off the system.
 Inspect the wiring and check the continuity of the connections to the head.
 Power on to verify the error message is no longer present.
 Important!
 Ensure the mains is off when disconnecting and making connections.
-If the error condition remains, follow the returns procedure (see page 105).
-This error can also be caused by removing a into this one, outside of the commissioning process.
+If the error condition remains, follow the returns procedure (see page 111).
+This error can also be caused by removing a head or moving a commissioned head from another system into this one, outside of the commissioning process.

 Five beeps (Factory Fault) - Contact Plumis.

-SIX beeps (wireless alarm not broadcasting) - Verify the detector is powered and in a normal state (Green flash every 12 seconds).
+Six beeps (Wireless alarm not broadcasting) - Verify the detector is powered and in a normal state (Green flash every 12 seconds).
 If the detector is off, you may need to change the batteries.
 If the error is still present your detector may be out of range from the head(s).
 Remove the detector and move closer to the head(s).
-If the error condition remains, follow the returns procedure (see page 105).
+If the error condition remains, follow the returns procedure (see page 111).

 Seven beeps (Alarm Fault) - This indicates an alarm fault.
 If it is a wired alarm, you have a wiring problem (open or short circuit), please examine the connections.
-Also verify that you have added a correctly wired resistor to the
+Also verify that you have added a correctly wired resistor to the connection end